noahweasley/Advanced-CSS/README.md

 # Advanced-CSS

-A practice repository for Advanced CSS usages
+## A practice repository for Advanced CSS practice projects

+## Table of contents

+* Borders
+* Typography